mateimicu/mateimicu/content/docker-dynamic-commands.md

 CMD ["python", "app.py"]
 ```
 this is not a complete `Dockerfile`, just the snippets we are interested in.
-If we try to build this a image based on this file, we get something like this:
+If we try to build this an image based on this file, we get something like this:
 ```
 Step 1/5 : FROM python:2.7-slim
 ...